boydm/policy_wonk/README.md

 ## Note on v1.0.0-rc.0

 I just released version 1.0.0-rc.0 to hex.
 The code and tests look good and the docs have been updated, although probably need proofreading.
+This is where it is going, so please try it out and let me know if you see have any issues with it.
+I'll probably let it sit a few weeks before declaring it done.

 Policy Wonk is almost completely re-written for version 1.0.
 After living with it for well over a year, I realized there were a set of issues that warranted re-opening the underlying